danielharrell/does_music_move/does_music_move.md

 places, or have any explicit conception of a musical scale, to describe the change of place we hear in the melody after the fact.
-But this possibility, which reflects the striking fact that we can develop an altogether discerning musical ear while remaining all but illiterate about what we hear, is only more evidence of how much sense the space of musical movement can make, without the mediation of a theory to account for it.
+But this possibility is only more evidence of how much sense the space of musical movement can make, without the mediation of any theory to account for it.
+And it reflects the striking fact that we can develop an altogether discerning musical ear while remaining all but illiterate about what we hear.

+What is more, becoming literate about what we hear, in studying the theory we have for the space of musical movement, underlines the sense it makes even without such an account.
+For this theory depends on a topography more discovered than invented, and in the discovery, more inhabited than observed.
+What I mean by this can be clarified if we take a closer look at the terms I used for the melody in the example above.
+Even the way I described its pitches---starting with middle C, to distinguish that pitch from every other so-called C among pitches---depends on a classification of pitch that accommodates a surprising if foundational fact of musical
+perception: the phenomenon---or what Victor Zuckerkandl has called the miracle---of the octave. that we hear not just a difference in pitch that distinguishes them, but a sameness in this difference

-And the theory available to us to account for it depends on a topography more discovered than invented, and in the discovery, more inhabited than observed.
-(Classification of pitch: same place again; of scale; located at a kind of home, orientation, center of observation; of dynamic order; force, momentum, stability, gravity, inhabitance; also point out that what we hear immediately is the gravity.)
+Pitches farthest apart, but in the same place, as if the pitch continuum formed a kind of circumference.
+(Classification of pitch: same place again; of scale; located at a kind of home, orientation, and through modulation, re-orientation. center of observation; of dynamic order; force, momentum, stability, gravity, inhabitance; also point out that what we hear immediately is the gravity.)
 We introduce a first